-In the summer of 1958, Dean Martin and his business partner, Maury Samuels, opened a restaurant at 8524 Sunset Blvd.
-Here's what happened after that
+In the summer of 1958, Dean Martin and his business partner, Maury Samuels, opened a restaurant on Sunset Boulevard.
+Here’s what happened after that

 By the early '70s, the swanky restaurant that had once hosted parties for Frank Sinatra and Elizabeth Taylor descended into a tourist trap and was abandoned by its celebrity clientele.
 During the Miami Vice era, the block on which the restaurant sat suffered a devastating makeover.
 What was left of Dino’s Lodge, the Tiffany Theatre, North Beach Leather, and the 1960s dance club the Sea Witch were all stuccoed over, leaving them unrecognizable, then replaced with bland looking offices.
 A 77 SUNSET STRIP dedication was later engraved on the sidewalk in front of the original entrance to Dino’s.

 This September, the entire block was demolished to make way for a massive development.
 I’m not sure if the plaque will survive, but the new parking attendants should carry a comb in their back pocket in honor of Ed “Kookie” Byrnes.

 All photographs courtesy Alison Martino Collection

 Alison Martino is a writer, television producer and personality, and L.A. pop culture historian.
 She founded the Facebook page Vintage Los Angeles in 2010.
 In addition to CityThink and VLA, Martino muses on L.A’s. past and present on Twitter.